-We accounted for the amendment and restatement of the Credit Agreement (the "Restatement") as a partial debt extinguishment and recognized \$8.0 million in gain on debt extinguishment related to the lenders that sold their debt positions in our debt to Fortress.
-For the rest of the lenders, the transaction was accounted for as a debt modification.
-As a result of the Restatement, we capitalized an additional \$21.0 million of debt discount while deferring and continuing to amortize an existing discount of \$2.6 million, which will be amortized over the remaining term of our senior secured debt and recorded in interest expense in our condensed consolidated statements of operations.
-As a result of the Restatement, fees of \$0.3 million were expensed as incurred and \$0.4 million of debt issuance costs were capitalized.
+As a result of the the amendment and restatement of the Credit Agreement (the "Restatement") in the second quarter of 2023, we recorded \$8.0 million of gain for partial debt extinguishment and capitalized an additional \$21.0 million of debt discount while deferring and continuing to amortize an existing discount of \$2.6 million, which will be amortized over the remaining term of our senior secured debt and recorded in interest expense in our condensed consolidated statements of operations.
+As a result of the Restatement, fees of \$0.3 million were expensed as incurred and \$0.4 million of debt issuance costs were capitalized in the second quarter of 2023.